 How to Use Calligraphy Elements on Your Website

 So, you ask, what can I do with these images?
-Well, one way to use them would be as title headings on your site.
-For example, you could use the “About Me” calligraphy script in place of a title in your sidebar.
-You could upload these to the media library and then insert the image in a text widget, or if you are more technically-inclined, you can access your theme files and replace section headings throughout your theme files with the image files instead.
+One way to use them is as title headings on your site.
+For example, you could use the “About Me” calligraphy script instead of a title in your sidebar.
+You could upload these to the media library and then insert the image in a text widget, or if you are more technically inclined, you can access your theme files and replace section headings throughout your theme files with the image files instead.

-Why would I want to use an image instead of an actual font file?
+Why would I use an image instead of a font file?
 Sometimes, you only want to use a few words in a fancy script throughout your site.
-You can certainly install a whole font, but this drags down your website because web fonts are big and bulky, and your SEO is impacted by page load speed.
-So instead, maybe try inserting a couple of these beauties.
+You can install a whole font, but this drags down your website because web fonts are big and bulky, and your SEO is impacted by page load speed.
+So, instead, try inserting a couple of these beauties.
 Worth a shot, right?

 Other Ways to Use the Images

-If you’re a professional graphic designer or just a hobbyist, these words are a great addition to your arsenal.
-You could use them in mashups, mockups, collages, wallpapers, print things, the list goes on…..
+If you’re a professional graphic designer or hobbyist, these words are a great addition to your arsenal.
+You could use them in mashups, mockups, collages, wallpapers, prints, the list goes on.

 How to Use Images instead of Titles in Your Sidebar

-If you’d like to try inserting an image as a heading in your sidebar, let me walk you through the steps you’d want to take.
+If you’d like to insert an image as a heading in your sidebar, let me walk you through the steps you’d want to take.
 I’m using WordPress as my CMS, so these instructions will be for how to insert images as sidebar titles using WordPress.

-3. Find the For Web folder and locate the image(s) you want to upload.
-I’m using the “About Me” image if you’re following along.
+- Find the For Web folder and locate the image(s) you want to upload.
+I’m using the “About Me” image if you follow along.

-6. Click and drag a Text Widget over from the left into that widget area.
+- Click and drag a Text Widget from the left into that widget area.
 Click the arrow down to expand it.

 <img src="http://yourdomain.com/calligraphy-image.png" style="width:30%; height:auto; display:block; margin:0px auto;">

-8. Now, from the image details tab that you also have open, find the image URL in the top right of the page (the blue highlighted field) and copy it, then paste it into the image placeholder URL in the text widget.
+- Now, from the image details tab you also have open, find the image URL in the top right of the page (the blue highlighted field) and copy it, then paste it into the image placeholder URL in the text widget.

-10. You will notice there is some additional styling in the code.
+- You will notice some additional styling in the code.
 It should always stay there, and you won’t have to touch any of it except for the width – that one you will probably end up styling a bit.
 The extra code bits accomplish the following:

-• Width: This allows you to condense the image if it appears a bit too large for your widget area.
-So, for this one, I’m saying that the image should be displayed at 30% of its original size.
-This width will vary between words, since some are longer than others so you will want to play around with the number to get a size you like.
+- Width: This allows you to condense the image if it appears a bit too large for your widget area.
+So, the image should be displayed at 30% of its original size for this one.
+This width will vary between words since some are longer than others, so you will want to play around with the number to get a size you like.

-11. Click Save on your text widget after you’re finished entering any other text you want displayed.
+- Click Save on your text widget after entering any other text you want displayed.

 Digging into the code